disgoorg/snowflake/README.md

 // this can be used for various pagination requests to the discord api id = NewSnowflake(time.Now())

+// returns the fmt.Stringer as a Snowflake id = ParseString(...)

 // returns the int64 as a Snowflake id = ParseInt64(123456789012345678)